TaiTrien/TaiTrien/README.md

   Hey!
 Nice to see you.
 </h1>

-<p>I'm Trien - A Flutter developer and following to native things 🧑‍💻</p>
+<p>I'm Trien, you can call me Miles - A Flutter developer and following to native things 🧑‍💻</p>
 <p>I have a huge passion for mobile application development, software architect and how to make software scalable in the long term. </p>

 ## 📫 Find me at